AP Chemistry Labs

 Investigation 6: Bonding in Solids

 In this experiment, students explore the relationship between the type of bonding that occurs between elements and the properties of those elements.
-Students will dive into the relationship between a substance’s macroscopic properties, the microscopic structure of that substance, and particle interactions.
+Students will dive into the relationship between a substance's macroscopic properties, the microscopic structure of that substance, and particle interactions.
 They will practice designing an experiment, creating particulate models of bonds, analyzing data, and making scientific claims.
-Students will also design a flowchart applying what has been learned in the experiment to the identification of unknown solid compounds.
+Students will also design a flowchart applying what has been learned in the experiment to identify unknown solid compounds.

 Investigation 7: Stoichiometry

-In this lab, students learn to perform calculations on solutions including volume, molarity, and number of solute particles.
+In this lab, students learn to perform calculations on solutions, including volume, molarity, and the number of solute particles.
 Additionally, students will use a balanced reaction equation to explain changes in the amount of reactants and products.
 During this investigation, students will mimic activities in the peer-review process of science, including verification of an experiment that has been performed, checking calculations, and analyzing experimental findings.

 Investigation 8: Oxidation-Reduction (Redox) Titration